joshuawright11/papyrus/README.md

 func logout() async throws
 ```

-Note that if the function return type is Codable or empty, any error that occurs during the request flight, such as an unsuccessful response code, will be thrown.

 ### Accessing the Raw Response

 To just get the raw response you may set the return type to `Response`.

-Note that in this case, errors that occur during the flight of the request will NOT be thrown so you should check the `Response.error` property before assuming it was successful.

 ```swift
 @GET("/user")